xwavex/pyRAT/README.md

-# pyRAT - interface for Mad Catz / Cyborg R.A.T.
+# pyRAT - interface for Mad Catz R.A.T.
 7

 ![pyRAT](res/pyRAT.png "pyRAT")

-pyRAT is a tool which incorporates all features of the communication with a MadCatz R.A.T.7.
+pyRAT is a tool which incorporates all features of the communication with a Mad Catz (Cyborg) R.A.T.7.

 ```
 $ sudo python pyRAT.py -h